Teachable Expert Logo

 const app = express();

-const TEACHABLE_SECRET = process.env.TEACHABLE_WEBHOOK_SECRET;
+const AUTH_TOKEN = process.env.TEACHABLE_WEBHOOK_TOKEN;

 // Initialize Airtable Base